Should You Do a Roth IRA Conversion?

-🏦 What is a Backdoor Roth IRA Conversion?
+🏦 What even is a Roth IRA Conversion?

 The process of rolling over money from a Traditional IRA to a Roth IRA.
 There is no limit on the rollover amount and no income restrictions on who can complete the conversion, but the funds are TAXED at the time of the conversion.
 The contributions can be withdrawn penalty-free after 5 years.